 This is a super simple slider recipe all made in the oven.
 You start by cooking the meat first in the oven as a single layer, then top onto the Hawaiian rolls along with the cheese and onions and bake once more.
 These come out absolutely superb.
 These little sliders are so quick, no mess, and easy to make.
 You only need to use the oven to make this.
-These mini burgers are perfect for gamedays, appetizers, or any gathering.
+These Baked Beef Sliders with Hawaiian Rolls are perfect for gamedays, appetizers, or any gathering.
 These are sweet, butter, salt, with amazing melted cheese.
 What is not to like?

 - Ground beef

 - Garlic powder

 - Onion powder